 The photographs above are provided by former CAT employees, their families, and the collections at the University of Texas at Dallas.
 These photos and more can be found with descriptions in the HISTORY sections of this website.
 Please note that all copyrighted photographs on this website can not be used without permission from the owner, so please CONTACT US to submit a request.
 Thank you!

 The CAT Association is a 501(c)(3) Not-for-Profit Association registered in the state of California.
 Our members are veterans of Civil Air Transport and their families and friends.
-Formed in 1975 and served by volunteer officers, the Association has been operating continuously for almost four decades.
+Formed in 1975 and served by volunteer officers, the Association has been operating continuously for over four decades.
 We remain dedicated to the preservation of our history while fostering the camaraderie and friendship that reflects the spirit of CAT.
 Three generations of “CATers” are drawn to our annual reunions.
 We begin the celebrations with moments of silence to recall the price of glory.
 More than 200 fellow employees died in action.
 The bones of our Missing In Action lie in unknown mountains and jungles.

 John Hill, Curator of the San Francisco Airport Museum, wrote, “Unique among the airlines of the world, Civil Air Transport (CAT) operated against a backdrop of great political transition in China and throughout Asia from its formation in 1946 to its demise in 1968.
 The company and its remarkable personnel were at the center of much of the region’s major historical events as they boldly defined the power and influence of air transport in the post-WWII era.”